 On this page:

-Our undergraduate Environmental Health Sciences program was re-accredited by the National Environmental Health and Protection Accreditation Council in 2012.
-Both it and our Graduate Programs offer interdisciplinary environmental training for students majoring in biology, chemistry and earth sciences.
+Our undergraduate Environmental Health Sciences program and our Graduate Programs offer interdisciplinary environmental training for students majoring in biology, chemistry and earth sciences.
 A wide range of expertise exists in the environmental faculty.
 They direct active research programs that provide students practical training in current techniques addressing applied environmental problems.
 Our graduates enjoy the benefits of an excellent education and have an excellent first-time pass rate on the State of Ohio Registered Sanitarian examination.
 Employers report very favorably on our interns' and graduates' job performance.
 Our students are employed in public health, industrial hygiene/hazardous materials management, water/air quality protection, and other areas.